-1.3 Overview of this draft
+1.3.
+Overview of this Document

 Section 2 gives an overview of TIFF.
 Section 2.1 describes the structure of TIFF files, including general guidelines for structuring multi-page TIFF files.
-Section 2.2 lists the TIFF fields that are required or recommended for all fax modes.
-The TIFF fields used only by specific fax modes are described in Sections 3-8, which describe the individual fax modes.
-These sections also specify the ITUcompatible field values (image parameters) for each mode.
+Section 2.2 lists the TIFF fields that are required or recommended for all fax profiles.
+The TIFF fields used

+Buckley, et al. Standards Track [Page 5] only by specific fax profiles are described in Sections 3 - 8, which describe the individual fax profiles.
+These sections also specify the ITU-compatible field values (image parameters) for each profile.

-McIntyre, et. al. Standards Track [Page 5] The full set of permitted fields of TIFF for facsimile are included in the current TIFF specification, Section 2 of this document and the sections on specific modes of facsimile operation.
+The full set of permitted fields of TIFF for facsimile are included in the current TIFF specification, Section 2 of this document, and the sections on specific profiles of facsimile operation.
 This document defines profiles of TIFF for facsimile, where a profile is a subset of the full set of permitted fields and field values of TIFF for facsimile.

-Section 3 defines the minimal black-and-white facsimile mode (Profile S), which is required in all implementations.
-Section 4 defines the extended black-and-white fax mode (Profile F), which provides a standard definition of TIFF-F. Section 5 describes the lossless black-and-white mode using JBIG compression (Profile J).
-Section 6 defines the base color mode, required in all color implementations, for the lossy JPEG representation of color and grayscale facsimile data (Profile C).
-Section 7 defines the lossless JBIG color and grayscale facsimile mode (Profile L) and Section 8 defines the Mixed Raster Content facsimile mode (Profile M).
-Each of these sections concludes with a table summarizing the required and recommended fields for each mode and the values they can have.
+Section 3 defines the minimal black-and-white facsimile profile (Profile S), which is required in all implementations.
+Section 4 defines the extended black-and-white fax profile (Profile F), which provides a standard definition of TIFF-F. Section 5 describes the lossless black-and-white profile using JBIG compression (Profile J).

+Section 6 defines the base color profile, required in all color implementations, for the lossy JPEG representation of color and grayscale facsimile data (Profile C).
+Section 7 defines the lossless JBIG color and grayscale facsimile profile (Profile L), and Section 8 defines the Mixed Raster Content facsimile profile (Profile M).
+Each of these sections concludes with a table summarizing the required and recommended fields for each profile and the values they can have.

-Section 9 describes the MIME content type image/tiff and the use of the optional Application parameter in connection with TIFF for facsimile.
-Sections 10, 11, 12 and 13 give Security Considerations, the ISOC Copyright Notice, References and Authors' Addresses.
+Section 9 refers to the MIME content types used in connection with TIFF for facsimile.
+Sections 10 and 11 give Security Considerations and References, followed by Authors' Addresses and the Copyright Notice.
 Annex A gives a summary of the TIFF fields used or defined in this document and provides a convenient reference for implementors.

-To implement only the minimal interchange black-and-white set of fields and values (Profile S), one need read only Sections 1, 2, 3, 9 and 10.
+To implement only the minimal interchange black-and-white set of fields and values (Profile S), one need read only Sections 1, 2, 3, 9, and 10.